DepartmentSchool of Computing

 - Making the models accessible to a wider audience by creating visually engaging interactive simulations.

-All too often, £billions invested in information systems are written off due to project failure; seven in eight IT projects fail to be delivered on time, within budget and satisfying requirements.
+All too often, billions of pounds invested in information systems are written off due to project failure; seven in eight IT projects fail to be delivered on time, within budget and satisfying requirements.
 We need a new way of developing software and information systems that make them more resilient, secure and adaptable to change while reducing time to market.

 The MOCHA PhD project aims to improve software/systems development by combining two software engineering approaches that otherwise appear to conflict: agile methods and model checking.
 Agile methods are used in industry to speed up delivery of working software while also being able to adapt to changing user needs, whereas model checking applies mathematical rigour in the modelling and analysis of high assurance safety and security critical systems.